ORBAT/parallel/README.md

 		// this is the function we want to parallelize.
 		// idx will go from 0 to len(input) (see Do call below) fn := Func(func(idx int) error {
-			// no mutex needed because every goroutine gets a unique idx, so writes never overlap results[idx], err := doSomethingCPUIntensiveTo(input[idx])
+			// no mutex needed because every goroutine gets a unique
+			//idx, so writes never overlap
+			results[idx], err := doSomethingCPUIntensiveTo(input[idx])
 			return err
 		})

-		// run fn in parallel len(input) times, with at most GOMAXPROCS at a time. err := fn.Do(len(input))
+		// run fn in parallel len(input) times, with at most
+		// GOMAXPROCS at a time.
+		err := fn.Do(len(input))

 		for i, r := range results {